City Council

 About

-Avon Lake City Council serves as the legislative body of the City, enacting laws, passing ordinances and resolutions, and looking out for the general needs and wellbeing of our community and our citizens.
-Avon Lake City Council consists of seven (7) elected officials: four (4) ward-specific and three (3) at-large councilpersons.
-Meetings are typically held twice a month, and all community members are encouraged to attend.
+Avon Lake City Council serves as the legislative body of the City, enacting laws and adopting ordinances and resolutions while addressing the general needs and well-being of the community.
+City Council consists of seven (7) elected officials: four (4) ward representatives and three (3) at-large members.
+Meetings are typically held twice each month, and residents are encouraged to attend.

 Council Meetings

-Regular Council Meetings are typically held on the second and fourth Mondays of each month at 7 p.m., with the exception of the months of July and August, when Council meets on the second Monday of July and the fourth Monday of August.
-Council and Collective Committee Meeting agendas and Regular Council Meeting minutes are posted on the City website and are all available to view or download.
+Regular Council Meetings are typically held on the second and fourth Mondays of each month at 7:00 p.m., except in July and August, when meetings are held on the second Monday in July and the fourth Monday in August.
+Council and Collective Committee Meeting agendas, as well as Regular Council Meeting minutes, are posted on the City's website and are all available for viewing or download.

 Collective Committee Meetings

-Collective Committee Meetings are typically held at 7 p.m. on the first and third Mondays of each month.
-The purposes of Collective Committee Meetings are to exchange information, to review Council Committees' items, and to formulate the Regular Council Meeting agenda.
+Collective Committee Meetings are typically held at 7:00 p.m. on the first and third Mondays of each month.
+These meetings are used to exchange information, review items from Council Committees, and prepare the agenda for upcoming Regular Council Meetings.

 All Council and Collective Committee Meetings are open to the public, and audience participation is permitted according to Council Rules.
 Unable to attend?
 We broadcast/stream the meetings live on ALC-TV (Spectrum - channel 1025, Breezeline Cable - channel 21, and Breezeline Stream - channel 2001) and on the City’s website and Facebook page.